apua/ATN/cirrus/README.rst

 It is running as a side project "code: Zelda", in Kanban workflow.

 To understand the design, read the document as ref above;
-to understand detail spec of `test_automation`, read their docstrings and unit tests.
+to understand detail spec of `autotest`, read their docstrings and unit tests.